Real-time Monocular Depth Estimation on Embedded Systems: Methodology

-Our proposed fully convolutional encoder-decoder RT-MonoDepth framework is shown in Fig.~\ref{fig:2}.
-It consists of two pieces: a pyramid encoder and a depth decoder.
+Our proposed RT-MonoDepth framework is shown in Fig.~\ref{fig:2}.
+It consists of two parts: a pyramid encoder and a depth decoder.
 The pyramid encoder extracts high-level low-resolution features from the input image.
-These feature maps are then transmitted into the depth decoder, where they are gradually upsampled, fused, and predicted the depth map at each scale.
-In designing a monocular depth estimation network that can run in real-time on embedded systems, we pursue low latency and high-precision designs for both the pyramid encoder and the depth decoder.
+These feature maps are then transmitted into the depth decoder, where they are gradually upsampled, fused, and used to predict the depth map at each scale.
+We pursue low latency and high-precision designs for both the pyramid encoder and the depth decoder in order to design a monocular depth estimation network that can run in real-time on embedded systems.